Loading...

 Navigate criminal proceedings.

 Being arrested for Driving Under the Influence (DUI) in Oldham County, Texas can be a stressful and confusing experience.
+Given Oldham County's sparse population, procedures may differ slightly from larger urban areas.
 This guide is designed to provide you with a clear understanding of what to expect, the immediate steps you need to take, and resources available to help you navigate the legal process.
 We'll cover everything from the booking process to critical deadlines, so you can make informed decisions and protect your rights.
 Remember, this information is for guidance only and should not be considered legal advice.
-Consult with a qualified DUI attorney as soon as possible.

 The first 24 hours after a DUI arrest are crucial.
 Here’s a timeline of what you can expect: